bingomanatee/looking-glass-engine/README.md

 ### Actions

-Actions are functions that take in the engine and optional arguments and return a new state value, or a promise that results in a new state value.
+Actions are functions that take in the engine's actions and optional arguments and return a function that takes in the states value and returns a modified state;
-If passed through the update helper they behave like a React `.setState` method, updating the properties of the object they return.
+or a promise that results in that function.

 Actions can call other actions from the engine, other promise actions, etc. They can be asynchronous.